No products in the cart.

 Smoking in lift lines is possibly the most inconsiderate thing when on the mountain.
 Nobody wants to breathe in your second hand smoke.
 Leave it for less populated or designated areas.
 Spitting is equally as thoughtless.

 If the lift lines are long, try to fill the chairs by joining up with other groups or single riders.
-There is nothing more annoying than standing in a long line while a 4 person chairs goes up with only one person on it.
+There is nothing more annoying than standing in a long line while a 4-person chair goes up with only one person on it.

 Hold onto possessions on the chair lift.
-It is a bit unfortunate for you if you lose a glove of the chair… it is a lot unfortunate for the people below you when you drop a ski pole.
+It is a bit unfortunate for you if you lose a glove off the chair… it is a lot unfortunate for the people below you when you drop a ski pole.
+Practice lift safety.

 Once you get off the lift it is important to move out of the way.
 There are more people getting off the lift behind you.
 For snowboarders doing up their bindings, make sure you are far enough out of the way that people can get around you.
 For skiers; keep in mind that snowboarders aren’t as agile getting off the lift- my advice is get out of their way and do it fast.